isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/on-demand-inventory.md

 [ ![selectax](assets/selectax.png)](assets/selectax.png)

-* Step 2: If you'd like information on the deal, hover&nbsp;on the publisher and choose "On Demand Deals".
+* Step 2: If you'd like information on the deal, hover on the publisher and choose "On Demand Deals".

 [ ![safas](assets/safas-1024x333.png)](assets/safas.png)